Popular music in Sweden: 1970s: Dansbandmusik and ABBA

 The term "dansband" was coined around 1970, when Swedish popular music developed a signature style with brightly characterized lyrics and catchy melodies.
 The following decade became the golden era of dansband music, with groups like Thorleifs, Flamingokvintetten, Ingmar Nordströms, Wizex and Matz Bladhs rising to popularity in Sweden.
 In 1977, the song "Beatles", performed by Swedish dansband Forbes, won the Swedish Melodifestivalen 1977 and finished 18th (last) in the Eurovision Song Contest 1977.

 For tax purposes, performers found a loophole in declaring "fantasy" outfits as deductibles to one's income, the reason being that it shouldn't be possible to wear the same outfit in your daily life.
 This led to many bands wearing highly extravagant matched outfits in their stage performances.

 April 6, 1974 marks the start of a new era in Swedish pop music.
-First, Blue Swede reached #1 on the Billboard Hot 100 with their cover of the B. J. Thomas song "Hooked on a Feeling".
+First, Blue Swede reached No. 1 on the Billboard Hot 100 with their cover of the B. J. Thomas song "Hooked on a Feeling".
 The combo (fronted by iconic actor/singer Bjorn Skifs) also covered "Half Breed", "Never My Love", and "A Song For You"; as made famous by Cher, The Association, and The Carpenters, respectively.
 These renditions appeared on at least one "best-of" album, though never officially offered for sale anywhere beyond Europe.

 The very same day, ABBA won the Eurovision Song Contest in Brighton, England, with "Waterloo".
 It was a big success throughout Europe, and reached number six on the Billboard Hot 100.

 Over the next few years ABBA had 18 consecutive top ten hits in the UK, nine of them reaching number one.
 Having sold an estimated 370 million units worldwide, ABBA became the best-selling band of the 1970s.
 In 1977, "Dancing Queen" became ABBA's only number one hit on the Billboard Hot 100.
 ABBA and Led Zeppelin are the only acts to have had 8 consecutive UK #1 albums.